njhama/vlp/csci360/slides.md

     - Uses an admissible heuristic (h(n) <= true cost from n)

 ### Admissible Heuristics
+- Never overestimates the cost ot reach thegoal from the current node.

+** insert tile here **
+- h1(n) = number of misplaced tiles (admissible bc each out of place tile needs at least one move)
+- h2(n) = total Manhattan distance = ie: number of squares from desired location of each tile (admissble bc all any move can do is move one tile closer to the goal)

+### Relaxed Problems

 ### Properties of A* Search
+- Complete: Yes, unless there are infintely man nodes
+- Time: Exponential
+- Space: Keep all nodes in memory
+- Optimal: Yes

 ### Local Search & Iterative Improvements
 #### Local Search
     Local Search Algorithms: Oerate by searching from a start state to neighbouring states